Bulu language: Writing system

 The Bulu language was codified by the first Presbyterian missionaries who arrived in Cameroon.
 They made it a language of instruction in Protestant doctrine during the colonial era.
 This language has a dictionary (French-Bulu/Bulu-French) one of whose authors is Moïse Eyinga.
-The first novel written in Boulou is Nnanga Kôn.
+The first novel written in Bulu is Nnanga Kôn.

 EPC Alphabet

 The Bulu alphabet of the Presbyterian Church of Cameroon consists of 24 letters: a, b, d, e, f, g, h, i, j, k, l, m, n, ñ, o, ô, p, s, t, u, v, w, y, z. é and è are variants of e in this alphabet.

 PROPELCA alphabet

 PROPELCA has also coded Bulu with an alphabet based on the General Alphabet of Cameroonian Languages.